Application of Martindale Abrasion and Pilling Tester

 Flip-up cover for easy observation and operation

-The upper cover can be easily flipped up and locked with one hand, making it easy for the operator to observe the Martindale test.
-It also greatly facilitates the installation of consumables and samples, and the cover’s slow-lowering device ensures the safety of the operator and the Martindale abrasion machine.
+The upper cover flips up easily and locks with one hand.
+This lets the operator watch the Martindale fabric test without hassle.
+It also makes it easier to install consumables and samples.
+The cover’s slow-lowering device keeps the operator safe while using the Martindale abrasion machine.

 Easy to use

-Bureau Veritas (Guangzhou) and Japan Inspection BOKEN (Qingdao) use this Martindale pilling tester, which testers recognize as easy to use.
+Many world-class textile testing institutes use this Martindale pilling test machine, which testers recognize as easy to use.

 The original digital drive achieves a higher level of test accuracy.

 This Martindale Pilling Tester runs on an exclusive and patented digital algorithm.
 It drives dual servo motors and precision slide rails.
 This replaces the traditional analog drive.
 It can generate a perfect Lissajous curve.
-Using rubber simulation specimens and double weight, we tested over 10 million times (equal to three years non-stop) at ultra-high friction.
+We tested rubber simulation specimens with double the weight.
+We ran over 10 million tests, which is like three years of non-stop use, at ultra-high friction.
 The Lissajous curve is still accurate and perfect.
-So, the Martindale Test is more reliable.
+So, the Martindale Fabric Test is more reliable.

 One-click to shift the testing modes

-This Martindale Tester is easier than the conventional one.
+This Martindale Abrasion and Pilling Tester is easier than the conventional one.
 You don’t need to remove the top plate and change the pins.
 Just click one key to switch the testing modes.
 You can switch from abrasion to pilling test(e.g. Abrasion, Pilling, Line).

 Ergonomic design